garrandall/popular-music-data/tracks/red-river-rock-johnny-and-the-hurricanes.md

   ranking_list: Billboard Hot 100
   start_date: '1959-11-23'
 ---
-Unknown
-Miscellaneous
-Paddy And The Whale
-PADDY AND THE WHALE

 Paddy O'Brian left Ireland in glee;
 He had a strong notion old England to see;
 He shipped in the Nellie, for England was bound
 And the whiskey he drank made his head go around

-Cho: Laddy whack, fol de dol, fol de rol I dee dee *
+Laddy whack, fol de dol, fol de rol I dee dee

 O, Paddy been never sailing before;
 It made his heart ache when he heard the loud roar;
 For the glance of his eye, a whale he did spy:
-"I'm going to be ate," says Paddy,"by-and-by"
+"I'm going to be ate," says Paddy, "by-and-by"

 O, Paddy run forward and caught hold of the mast
 He grasped his arms round and there he held fast